justsmth/aws-lc-rs/CONTRIBUTING.md

 * Anything unusual about your environment or deployment

-## Contributing via Pull Requests
+## Contributing via Pull Requests (PRs)
 Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+Here are some guidelines to help ensure that your PR is smoothly
+processed:

+1. **Focused/Reviewable**:
+   Each PR should address a single issue or add a single feature.
+PRs are easiest to review when they are small, incremental changes.
+Focus helps our review process and the clarity of the project's history.
+    * For clarity, avoid reformatting code outside the section of code you are changing.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+    * Before significant work, please open an issue to discuss your plans.
+We may need to provide specific guidance regarding the direction of our project.

-To send us a pull request, please:

-1. Fork the repository.
-2. Modify the source; please focus on the specific change you are contributing.
-If you also reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass.
-4. Commit to your fork using clear commit messages.
-5. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+2. **Well-Tested**:
+   Ensure that your code is thoroughly tested to prevent bugs and regressions.
+Include unit, integration, and/or end-to-end tests whenever possible.
+New and/or existing tests should demonstrate the correctness of your changes.
+   Execute as many of the tests as you are able, prior to PR submission.

+3. **Code Quality**:
+   Submit clean, readable, and efficient code.
+Follow the existing project structure, naming conventions, and other established patterns within the codebase.

+4. **Descriptive Titles and Messages**:
+   Use descriptive and concise titles.
+Include a detailed message describing what the PR does, the problem it solves, and any related issues or discussions.

+5. **Documentation**:
+   Update the documentation and/or comments to reflect your changes, especially if you are introducing new or changing existing behavior.

+6. **Up-to-Date**:
+   Ensure your PR is up-to-date with the main branch to prevent merge conflicts.
+Rebase and resolve conflicts if necessary when submitting.

+7. **Cross-Platform Compatibility**:
+   **aws-lc-rs** supports a variety of operating systems and environments.
+Avoid changes that might break our cross-platform compatibility.

+The above guidelines help clarify our expectations for PRs we accept for merging, but it's OK to make a mistake!
+We know that most PRs submitted will not be perfect.
+Our team will review each PR and provide specific feedback regarding concerns we identify.
+We appreciate any effort from our community that helps us improve **aws-lc-rs**!

+### GitHub Documentation
-GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+GitHub provides documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.